 Whether the scenario painted above comes to pass is simply a matter of how far the Tory right are prepared to go along their current direction of travel.

-* Andrew Chamberlain is a freelance journalist and Liberal Democrat member and activist from Ayrshire.
-He was a councillor from 2007-2012.
+* Andrew Chamberlain is a London-based freelance journalist, Liberal Democrat member and activist.
+He was a councillor in North Ayrshire between 2007 and 2012.